Co-Borrower on Mortgage But Not on Title : Key Things to Know

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-When it comes to buying a home, many people choose to involve a co-borrower to increase their chances of loan approval.
-However, there are instances where a co-borrower is included on the mortgage but does not appear on the title to the property.
+When buying a home, many people choose to include a co-borrower to increase their chances of loan approval.
+However, there are instances in which a co-borrower is included on the mortgage but does not appear on the property title.
 In this blog post, we will explore what it means to be a co-borrower on a mortgage but not on the title.

 Understanding the Difference Between a Co-Borrower and a Title Holder